Something like a memo about installing Kali Linux 2024.2 and recovering passwords with John the Ripper

 $ sudo gunzip /usr/share/wordlists/rockyou.txt.gz # Contents of rockyou.txt.
 A simple list-based attack... $ head -10 /usr/share/wordlists/rockyou.txt 123456 12345 123456789 password iloveyou princess 1234567 rockyou 12345678 abc123 ....

-The compressed file is hashed using "zip2john",
+The compressed file is hashed using "zip2john".

-and then the output file is analyzed.
+Then, the output file is analyzed.

 # Hashing $ zip2john test.zip > output.txt ver 1.0 efh 5455 efh 7875 Scanning for EOD...
 FOUND Extended local header test.zip/test.txt PKZIP Encr: 2b chk, TS_chk, cmplen=12, decmplen=0, crc=00000000 ts=3D07 cs=3d07 type=0 Skipping short file test.txt # By the way, you can see that it hashed like this (PKZIP format) $ cat output.txt test.zip/test.txt:$pkzip$1*2*2*0*11*5*3bb935c6*0*42*0*11*3adc*6a1ab15b45aae616ebb971e8a7b70f7905*$/pkzip$:test.txt:test.zip::test.zip # Analysis $ john --wordlist=/usr/share/wordlists/rockyou.txt output.txt Using default input encoding: UTF-8 Loaded 1 password hash (PKZIP [32/64]) Will run 4 OpenMP threads Press 'q' or Ctrl-C to abort, almost any other key for status password1234 (test.zip/test.txt) # Password cracked 1g 0:00:00:00 DONE (2024-08-13 07:42) 100.0g/s 1638Kp/s 1638Kc/s 1638KC/s total90..cocoliso Use the "--show" option to display all of the cracked passwords reliably